huaigulin/NYTimes_Spelling_Bee_Solver/README.md

 - The word list is downloaded and included in this repo, please see [corncob_lowercase.txt](./corncob_lowercase.txt).

+- Another list with much more words (370,000+) is also included in this repo, please see [words_alpla.txt](./words_alpha.txt).
+This one is from https://github.com/dwyl/english-words.

 ## Database

-- Obviously looping through the 58000 words list to find a word isn't efficient enough, so we probably need a database and build an index over all the words to speed up the query process.
+- Obviously looping through the 58,000 or 370,000 words list to find a word isn't efficient enough, so we probably need a database and build an index over all the words to speed up the query process.

 - MongoDB isn't the only database that can do the job, it's just the one I preferred here.
 Most SQL or NoSQL database with the help of an index should be able to complete the word search task very quickly.